 The rates in this table are replacement cost new (RCN).
 Physical deterioration is determined using the procedures in No. 3.8.

-Portions of this chapter are not available for viewing due to licensing with Marshall and Swift.
-Therefore the classification guidelines, rates and factors have been intentionally left blank.
+Portions of this chapter are not available for viewing due to licensing with Marshall and Swift, published by CoreLogic Inc. Therefore the classification guidelines, rates and factors have been intentionally left blank